Agent Skill Supply Chain

 Why this matters now

 The 2026 agent security market is shifting from “prompt injection” to “behavior package supply chain.”
-A mature buyer will ask:
+A mature reviewer will ask:

 • Which skills are installed across agent hosts?